KANSAS CITY, Mo. – Welcome back Elias Harris. And Manny Arop. And Gonzaga getting after it on the glass.

-Harris, slowed by injuries to his shoulder and Achilles, scored the game’s first six points and had 15 by intermission.
+Harris, slowed by injuries to his shoulder and Achilles’ tendon, scored the game’s first six points and had 15 by intermission.
 He went on to finish with 19 points and eight rebounds.
-His combined totals in GU’s previous three games was 15 points and nine rebounds.
+His combined totals in GU’s previous three games were 15 points and nine rebounds.

 Arop’s 15 points surpassed his combined season output of 14.
 He also snagged four rebounds as Gonzaga, thumped on the boards in its last two games, outrebounded the Golden Eagles 44-28, led by point guard Demetri Goodson’s nine.
 The Bulldogs’ 17 offensive boards – Robert Sacre had six and Harris four – generated 21 second-chance points, 17 of those coming in their 24-point second half.

 “Some guys stepped up, this guy to my right (Harris) stepped up,” Gonzaga coach Mark Few said.
 “The hardest thing to do in athletics, whether it’s baseball, basketball, football or whatever, is when you’re not playing very good or what you’re accustomed to, is to put an end to it.
 A lot of guys can’t do that mentally or physically.

 “I thought ‘E’ was terrific.”